Overview and Key Concepts

 The simulation clock indicates the amount of time that has elapsed during the simulation run so far.
 The simulation clock will start at 0 time units and will progress from there.

-If you click the drop-down arrow to the right of the simulation clock, the run time options will appear.
+If you click the drop-down arrow to the right of the simulation clock, the stop time options will appear.
 Using these options you can determine when the simulation should stop running:

 The Run Speed tools allow you to change how fast the simulation will move while it is running.

 You can use the slider button to manually adjust the run speed.

 Displays the current speed at which the simulation model is running or will run.

 Select which speed you would like the simulation to run.
 Options are:

 - Custom allows you to type the speed you would like in the box directly below it.
 Click the Set button to apply the new custom speed settings.